Upgrading Your CRE Technology: Will it Integrate and Allow for APIs?

-Commercial real estate has historically been an industry that is notoriously slow to change or to embrace and adopt new technologies.
+Commercial real estate has historically been an industry that is notoriously slow to change and adopt new technologies.
 However, the tides are finally beginning to turn, and industry experts predict that this trend shows no signs of slowing down anytime soon.

 Things to Consider When Upgrading Your CRE Technology

-As a managing broker, how do you know how to upgrade and adopt your CRE technology?
+As a managing broker, how do you know how to upgrade and adopt CRE technology?
 How difficult will it be to integrate with your existing systems?
-Will the new technology easily allow for AIP’s?
+Will the new technology easily allow for API’s?
 What are API’s and will they provide the following:

 - Vertical and horizontal integrations of data transfer?

-- Integration with commercial real estate CRM system, such as APTO and ReThiunkCRE?
+- Integration with commercial real estate CRM system, such as Apto and ReThinkCRE?

-- Integration with accounting software, such as Quickbooks, Zero, or Peachtree?
+- Integration with accounting software, such as QuickBooks, Zero, or Sage?

-- Integration with other data companies, such as Costar, VTS, Compstak, or Reconomy?
+- Integration with other data companies, such as Costar, VTS, Compstak, or Reonomy?

-- Integration with property management software, like Yardi or MIR?
+- Integration with property management software, like Yardi or MRI?

-You may also find during your analysis that other software solutions currently being utilized don’t integrate with new platforms because they were developed with closed systems and in order to provide complete functionality and maximize productivity you may determine you need to upgrade other application currently being used within the organization.
+You may also find during your analysis that other software solutions currently being utilized don’t integrate with new platforms because they were developed with closed systems.
+And – in order to provide complete functionality and maximize productivity, you may determine you need to upgrade other applications currently being used within the organization.

 Desktop vs. Cloud-Based Software

 Another option to consider is whether you want a desktop or cloud-based software solution.
-Fintech software solutions, such as QuickBooks, Peachtree Accounting, and Oracle-based products do currently offer both desktop and cloud-based platforms but seem to be providing incentives to customers to migrate to their cloud-based platforms.
+Fintech software solutions, such as QuickBooks, Sage 50 Accounting, and Oracle-based products do currently offer both desktop and cloud-based platforms, but seem to be providing incentives to customers to migrate to their cloud-based platforms.

-The most popular commission centric software, such as Delius, CommissionTrac, Realty Back Office, Broker Mint, and Broker Sumo only offer cloud-based options.
-Conversely, Costar’s legacy Brokerages Applications and Crichlow Software Development’s Leasecom are the two desktop applications available in the market.
+The most popular commission centric software, such as Delius, CommissionTrac, Realty Back Office, Brokermint, and Broker Sumo only offer cloud-based options.
+Conversely, Costar’s legacy Brokerages Applications and Crichlow Software Development’s Leasecom are two desktop applications available in the market.

 Typically speaking, cloud-based systems are being offered on a monthly subscription basis, and with a lower upfront cost to implement than desktop systems and can be implemented without the need to potentially purchase exclusive hardware.